 I am speaking to Polina Bublik from my flat in east London, where a communal disdain for our now-regular 4pm sunsets hums through the streets.
-In Longyearbyen however, where Polina has lived for three "unforgettable" years, the sun does not rise for three months.
+In Longyearbyen however, where Polina has lived for four "unforgettable" years, the sun does not rise for three months.
 It is called the Polar Night.

 Longyearbyen in Norway can be found in a U-shaped valley on the shores of Adventfjorden.
 Located in the High Arctic, 1,316 kilometres from the North Pole, it is the world’s northernmost permanently inhabited community.
 Glaciers chiselled the terrain into sharp peaks, a valley and a fjord, and coal mining brought the first settlers in 1906.
 While Longyearbyen belongs to the Norwegian archipelago of Svalbard, its many-hued homes suggest it belongs in a Wes Anderson film.